Channel Rack & Step Sequencer

 - The Browser extra search folders have been deleted from the search list.

-FL Studio searches its own installation directory for samples and the extra search folders as described above.
+FL Studio searches its own installation folder for samples and the extra search folders as described above.
 If you have no idea where the samples are, one method is to put your root drive (usually C:)

-as one of the extra search directories, then reload the project.
+as one of the extra search folders, then reload the project.
 FL Studio will now search you entire hard-drive.
 Once you locate the samples it's a good idea to remove the root from the extra search folders

 as is can make future searches very slow.
 See the section on missing VST/AU s or files for more information.